ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 NFS is typically employed for use to share data across many servers, such as web server content. iSCSI can be employed across VM nodes that consist of an application cluster such as email or RDBMS and is typically more latency sensitive than NFS.

-In either case, if latency can be kept low to the {{site.data.keyword.CloudDataCent_notm}} (< ~7 ms for iSCSI and whatever the application tolerates for NFS) and allowing that the application can operate with bandwidth of ~1 Gbps or less, then the NAS network can be stretched with HCX into an {{site.data.keyword.cloud_notm}} location.
+In either case, if latency can be kept low to the {{site.data.keyword.cloud_notm}} data center (< ~7 ms for iSCSI and whatever the application tolerates for NFS) and allowing that the application can operate with bandwidth of ~1 Gbps or less, then the NAS network can be stretched with HCX into an {{site.data.keyword.cloud_notm}} location.
 After this is done, the VMs can be migrated or vMotioned with HCX.

 Post migration, iSCSI volumes can be mirrored with the OS to another local cloud storage solution and NFS data can be replicated to any cloud solution.
 The considerations are:
 - Latency (iSCSI or application tolerance for NFS)